 Neil Young, reluctant rock star, still smarting from the heroin deaths of two good friends, sits on a vague beach on a vague day and plucks his banjo, waxing skeptically (if not cynically) about the nature of the game he’s playing.
 Apparently they were imbibing a lot of strong hemp product during the recording of this album.
 You’d never know.

-“In which then still young Neil Young draws the obvious connection between the vampire’s bloodlust and western man’s need for oil.
+“In which then still young Neil Young draws the obvious connection as early as 1974 between the vampire’s bloodlust and western man’s need for oil.
 In other words, we’re junkies, willing to kill for a fix.
-And kill we did in 1991.
+And kill we mostly blatantly did in 1991.
 And then again in 2003.
 No Blood For Oil said all the anti-War posters and placards, but they were missing the point.
 The oil was blood.
 It still is.
 And we’re still killing for it.”
 (Philip Random)